mirrexagon/luxos/docs/notes.md

 See Early Boot in Linux for expected state: https://www.sifive.com/blog/all-aboard-part-6-booting-a-risc-v-linux-kernel

+FE310-G002 may have device tree accessible: https://www.eevblog.com/forum/microcontrollers/sifive-fe310-g002/msg2457483/#msg2457483

 ## Nice panics in Zig bare metal
 https://andrewkelley.me/post/zig-stack-traces-kernel-panic-bare-bones-os.html

 ## Lua notes
 - Can override many things in luaconf.h and lauxlib.h, eg. lua_writeline() is used to implement print() but can be overriden by redefining it, see lauxlib.h
+- If I need to stub malloc so lauxlib compiles, will Zig's lazy analysis allownr to put a @compileError() there so I can catch if it actually would get called?

 # TODO
 - Enable memory protection (PMP) to get stack overflow detection?
-- If I need to stub malloc so lauxlib compiles, will Zig's lazy analysis allownr to put a @compileError() there so I can catch if it actually would get called?
 - https://probe.rs/ instead of the JLink software